agilebits/onepassword-app-extension/README.md

 }
 ```

 This code creates an `NSItemProvider` and specifies that it wants to find an existing login within 1Password by specifying the `kUTTypeNSExtensionFindLoginAction` type identifier.
-This type identifier also causes the presented action sheet to only display extensions that conform to this type.
+This type identifier causes the presented share sheet to only display extensions that conform to this type.
 To help the user quickly find the login they need, we pass in a URL string that our service is using.
-For example, if your app required a Twitter login, you would pass in @"https://twitter.com" for the `OPLoginURLStringKey`.
+For example, if your app required a Twitter login, you would pass in `@"https://twitter.com"` for the `OPLoginURLStringKey`.

-We then create an `UIActivityViewController`, initialize it with our `NSExtensionItem`, and then ask iOS to present the share sheet view controller.
+We then create a `UIActivityViewController`, initialize it with our `NSExtensionItem`, and ask iOS to present it.

 #### 3. Wait